informaticmonad/bibframe/model/bfrare.md

 -->

 <!---
 Below are binding terms edited by Arielle.
-These are limited to terms from RBMS Controlled Vocabularies as of 9/9/2015

 -->